sinequa/sba-angular/docs/guides/5-version-control.md

 ![git merge]({{site.baseurl}}assets/guides/git-merge.png){: style="height: 300px;" }

-When there are conflicts (i.e., when the same lines of code were modified in both repositories), Git points them out and you need to resolve them manually (i.e., choose which change to keep, or a mix of both).
+When there are conflicts (i.e., when the same lines of code were modified in both repositories), Git points them out, and you will need to resolve them manually (i.e., choose which change to keep, which change to discard, or a mix of both).

 ## Deploy the code on a server

-A simple strategy to deploy your application on a Sinequa server is to clone the repository in the Sinequa data folder, run `npm install` and then build the application with `npm run buildvanilla` (this command can be executed from the administration interface).
+A simple strategy to deploy your application on a Sinequa server is to clone the repository in the Sinequa data folder, run `npm install` and then build the application with `npm run buildvanilla`.
+(This command can be executed from the administration interface.)
 See the [deployment guide](4-deployment.html) for more details.

 ![Deploying on Sinequa server with Git]({{site.baseurl}}assets/guides/git-server.png){: style="height: 300px;" }

 While this process works, it has some drawbacks:

-- It forces you to install the node modules on the server (requiring Internet access, and various tools)
+- It forces you to install the node modules on the server (requiring Internet access and various tools)
 - It requires you to build the application on the server (which can be slow and consume resources)
 - It cannot be fully automated

 ## Integrate with a Continuous Integration system

 A Continuous Integration (CI) system is a tool that automates the build and deployment process.
-It can be used to build and deploy your application on a Sinequa server, but also to run automated tests, and to perform other tasks.
+It can be used to build and deploy your application on a Sinequa server and also to run automated tests and perform other tasks.
 It can be configured to run automatically when new commits are pushed to the central repository.

 ![Deploying on Sinequa server with a CI/CD pipeline]({{site.baseurl}}assets/guides/git-ci.png){: style="height: 300px;" }

-This requires that your CI system has access to the Sinequa server.
+Your CI system must have access to the Sinequa server.
 This could be done by configuring the Sinequa server to allow remote access (e.g., via PowerShell Remoting).
 Alternatively, the CI system could be hosted on the same server as Sinequa.